So you wish to dip your toe in the big adventure that is soap making. You’re ready? This is your first step!

 And that’s it!!
 No other fancy chemicals with weird names!
 Surprising, isn’t it?
 We will then list the ingredients in more detail.

-In all the recipes I found and wanted to try, I always tried to use only natural or minimally processed ingredients, so you won’t find perfumes or artificial colors here.
+In all the recipes I found and wanted to try, I always tried to use only natural or minimally processed ingredients, so you won’t find artificial colors or weird addictives here.

-However, they are optional ingredients; the base ingredients are only oils and lye (sodium hydroxide for solid soap and potassium hydroxide for liquid soap).
+In the end they are all optional ingredients.
+The base ingredients are oils and lye (sodium hydroxide for solid soap and potassium hydroxide for liquid soap).

 So let’s go to the ingredients: